 3.1.4 Upcycle Old Hardware

 Handheld game consoles like the Nintendo Gameboy, old routers, keyboards and even video game cartridges (specifically those for the Nintendo 64) can all be used as housings for the Raspberry Pi.
 A certain amount of planning will be required, and you will need to have the right equipment to hand to make the conversion possible.
-Old toys and music players can also be reconfigured to hold a Raspberry Pi.
+Old toys and music players can also be reconfigured to hold a Pi.

-There are many more ways in which you can put your Raspberry Pi in a case – this is just the tip of a very sweet and pastry-capped iceberg!
+There are many more ways in which you can put your Pi in a case – this is just the tip of a very sweet and pastry-capped iceberg!

 Whichever case solution you use, make sure that it is sturdy, will protect the Raspberry Pi from knocks and offer the necessary airflow for keeping the processor cooled.